Borujerdi House: Structure

-The Borujerdi House consists of the biruni ("exterior", the public area) and andaruni ("interior", the private quarters) features of Iran's traditional residential architecture, including a courtyard with a fountain pool and a two-story iwan (balcony).
+The Borujerdi House consists of the biruni ("exterior", the public area) and the andaruni ("interior", the private quarters) features of Iran's traditional residential architecture, including a courtyard with a fountain pool and a two-story iwan (balcony).
 The main hall is topped by a khishkhan, that is a type of central dome.
 Three 40-meter-tall windcatchers, two above the main hall and one over the entrance area, are also erected on the house.
-The house is decorated with stucco, glass work, and mirror work, and features frescoes by prominent painter Kamal-ol-Molk.
+The house is decorated with stucco, glass work, ayeneh-kari, and features frescoes by the prominent painter Kamal-ol-Molk.